ilpropheta/ilpropheta.github.io/README.md

   - attended *Meeting C++* for the first time - my first C++ event ever
 - 2015
   - given my first keynote session ever, at *Italian C++ Meetup in Pordenone*
+  - given a talk in front of *more than 150 people*, at Codemotion Milan
 - 2016
   - received the [Microsoft MVP Award](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena)
   - created [Coding Gym](https://coding-gym.org) and organized the very first session in Bologna
   - started monthly Coding Gym sessions in Modena
+  - joined the staff of [ConoscereLinux](http://conoscerelinux.it)
   - organized the first "big" [conference about C++ in Italy](http://www.italiancpp.org/event/conference-2016/)
   - organized the first [C++ Day](http://www.italiancpp.org/event/cppday16)
   - my first time as a staff member at *Meeting C++*